Anna-Ribic/panoptic-reconstruction-ml3d/README.md

 We generate a new synthetic 3D-Front dataset comprising over 24,000 samples, each annotated with both 2D and 3D ground truth data.
 As subsample of the data can be found here: [link](https://drive.google.com/file/d/1P_GLihTcxCPBHk1T25IYN50OvQBp3ANt/view?usp=sharing)

-#### Models:
+## Models:

 We jointly train the 2D encoder, depth estimation and 2D instance prediction of the panoptic reconstruction model.
-The model checkpoint can be found under 'resources/trained2d-ours.zip'
+The model checkpoint can be found [here](resources/trained2d-ours.zip)

 # References